 Overview:

 Zulfikar Ghose’s erudite endeavor is a magnificent illustration of Pakistan’s anthology.
 His opulence is miscellaneous and varied.
 He is adept at using the weapon of fanaticism to captivate his bibliomaniacs.
 He uses the grandeur of similes, metaphors, and personification to glamorize his prose.
-He repeatedly manipulates the literary technique that enthralls the readers and eventually coerces them to contemplate again and again to explore mysterious themes encompassed by the sheath of gigantic proclamations.
-His every word is entrenched such that it devotes a breakout from the somnolence of reality.
-Sometimes, he also switches to simplicity to aid his readers.

 Introduction:

 Dragonfly in the sun is the hidden pearl, that hasn’t been affirmed, as it was entitled to be.
 It’s one of the most spectacular works of Zulfikar Ghose.
-In this poem, the poet embodies superficial and trivial refinements that we bypass, busied in the chores of our customary lives.
+In this poem, the poet embodies superficial and trivial refinements that we bypass, busied with the chores of our customary lives.
 The poet strives to elucidate the twinkling glamour that is wielded around us in the universe.
-We must lift our heads for once and endure the elegance and grace, we must perceive all this.
-Verve is too abrupt to devour its scampering for wealth, but in fact, it is a bestowing to live every duration.

 Summary: